benlowry/node-mongodb-wrapper/README.markdown

 ### License

-Copyright [Playtomic Inc](https://playtomic.com), 2012.
+Copyright Ben Lowry 2012.
 Licensed under the MIT license.
 Certain portions may come from 3rd parties and carry their own licensing terms and are referenced where applicable.